anwaldt/seamless/Documentation/docs/showcontrol/showcontrol.md

 ## SystemD services

-There are three systemd user services concerning ShowControl.
+ShowControl usually starts as a systemd user service.

-* __showcontrol__: Scheduler, OSC server
+* __showcontrol__: Scheduler, OSC server, Web Interface

+The web interface using the Gtk broadway web backend is deprecated.
+It was managed by systemd user services too.

 * __seamlesscontrol__: SeamLessControl GUI application as web service
 * __broadwayd__: Gtk web backend

 ## OSC Commands